kbermude/bitso_test/README.md

 The data modeling technique employed for this challenge is a traditional relational database model.
 This choice was made because it provides a structured and normalized way to organize data, making it suitable for complex analytical queries.
 The tables are designed to support the following use cases efficiently:

 - Tracking user activity
-- Identifying users' deposit behavior
+- Identifying user's deposit behavior
 - Analyzing login events
 - Summarizing currency-related data